waynodiablo/Oystercard/individual_challenges_with_reviews/README.md

 6. Submit a pull request.
 (If you're stuck or want feedback, feel free to submit a pull request before you complete the features.)

+7. Ping your coach to tell them you've submitted a pull request.

-7. Your coach will review your code and send their thoughts back to you ASAP.
+8. Your coach will review your code and send their thoughts back to you ASAP.

-8. Refactor your code, based on your coach's suggestions.
+9. Refactor your code, based on your coach's suggestions.
 (That is, the suggestions you agree with!)

-9. Keep going in this refactor/review loop until you and your coach agree you've got most of the learning out of the tech test.
+10. Keep going in this refactor/review loop until you and your coach agree you've got most of the learning out of the tech test.
 At that point, your coach will send you the URL for the next tech test.
 Start working on it and return to step 2.

 #### Final projects